My name is Claire and I’m here to help you prepare for the new “v4” version of the LEED Green Associate exam.

 For whatever reason if during the process you need to talk with a human at Prometric, you can call their phone number at 888-215-4154.
 You can contact GBCI at the number at the bottom of their home page here.

-All LEED exams are administered at a Prometric testing center.
+As mentioned above, all LEED exams are administered at a Prometric testing center.
 You will not be permitted to bring anything into the exam with you and before you enter the testing room, you'll be asked to empty your pockets and put all your personal items in a private locker at the testing center.
 However, the Prometric proctor will provide you with a small whiteboard/tablet or a sheet of blank paper and a pen or pencil to bring with you into the exam room.

 As soon as you enter the room and sit at your desk, you may use your whiteboard and pen to write down information that you are trying to remember.
 I recommend writing down information that you only recently memorized, or had trouble remembering during your practice tests.
 For example, I wrote the ASHRAE standards and what they referenced.